farcasterxyz/docs/docs/developers/siwf/index.md

 1. Show a "Sign in with Farcaster" button to the user.
 2. Wait for the user to click, scan a QR code and approve the request in Warpcast.
 3. Receive and verify a signature from Warpcast.
-4. Show the logged in user's profile picture and username.
+4. Show the logged-in user's profile picture and username.

 ![Sign In with Farcaste demo](./siwf_demo.avifs)